-In order to evaluate the performance with large $GC \times GC$ -TOF/MS data, we perform a benchmarking of every important algorithm in RGCxGC package with chromatograms from the Salmonella dataset, in order to simulate a large scale experiment.
-The Salmonella dataset was chosen since the mass analyzer used in this study was a time of flying.
-In consecuence of TOF characteristics (i.e. resolution and acquisition rate), cromatograms are dimensional higher than chromatograms analyzed with quadrupole mass analyzers.
-Thus, the computational efficiency was monitored with the Salmonella dataset.
-We measured the time elapsed to perform the desired routine from 1 sample, with an upper limit of 100 samples with increments of 10 samples per step, except in the first increment where it was 9 samples.
-The benchmarking was performed in a computer with an Intel Core i7 2.7 GHz with a Linux based operating system.
+In order to evaluate the performance with large GC×GC-TOF/MS data, we perform a benchmarking of every important algorithm in RGCxGC package with chromatograms from the Salmonella dataset, in order to simulate a large scale experiment.
+The Salmonella dataset was chosen since the mass analyzer used in this study was a time of flight, which has higher resolution and also is dimensional higher.
+We measured the computational time elapsed to perform the desired routine from 1 sample, with an upper limit of 100 samples with increments of 10 samples per step, except in the first increment where it was 9 samples.
+The benchmarking was performed in a computer with an Intel Core i7 2.7 GHz processor with a Linux based operating system.